 - You haven’t tightened it up enough

-- In rare cases the seal itself is badly worn or damaged
+- The seal is dislodged, or in rare cases the seal itself is badly worn or damaged

 What to do if pump filter is leaking